 The 2023 California School Dashboard Mathematics data reveals a diverse range of outcomes across different student demographics.
 Several groups faced considerable challenges and there were positive developments as well.
 Combined performance for all students is 74.5 points below the state standard, with a small decrease of 1.7 points, falling into the 'Orange' category.
 English Learners, Homeless, and Foster Youth experienced declines in their scores and scored significantly below the standard, falling into the 'Red' category.
 On a positive note, Students with Disabilities improved by 7 points and Hispanic, Pacific Islander, and students identified as Two or More Races showed encouraging upward trends in their scores.
 Additionally, our Filipino student group demonstrated significant progress improving by 15.9 points and placed in the 'Blue' category.
 Meanwhile, our Asian and White student group, despite generally scoring better than many other groups, saw slight reductions in their mathematics performance.
+For additional information on low performance at the district and school level for mathematics, please see addendum A at the end of this document.

 Our 2022-2023 CAASPP Math Achievement data reveals a wide range of math proficiency among students.
 48.54% of all students met or exceeded the standard, with Asian and Filipino students showing higher success rates at 69.93% and 56.08%, respectively.
 White students achieved 49.02% and those identified as Two or More Races achieved 48.54% meeting or exceeding standards.

 Although we have seen growth in many areas in mathematics, significant achievement gaps in math persist for several groups.
 Students with Disabilities and English Language Learners had particularly low proficiency rates, with only 12.26% and 9.93% meeting or exceeding standards.
 Other vulnerable groups, including those who are Socioeconomically Disadvantaged, Homeless, Foster Youth, African American, and Hispanic also demonstrated lower performance levels.
 This data highlights the need for targeted educational interventions to help elevate achievement among these underperforming student demographics.